Reviewing Lucira Health (LHDX) and Its Competitors

-Lucira Health (NASDAQ: LHDX) is one of 36 public companies in the “Diagnostic substances” industry, but how does it weigh in compared to its rivals?
-We will compare Lucira Health to related businesses based on the strength of its risk, valuation, profitability, institutional ownership, dividends, earnings and analyst recommendations.
+Lucira Health (NASDAQ: LHDX) is one of 36 public companies in the “Diagnostic substances” industry, but how does it weigh in compared to its competitors?
+We will compare Lucira Health to related businesses based on the strength of its dividends, analyst recommendations, valuation, earnings, institutional ownership, profitability and risk.

 Profitability

-This table compares Lucira Health and its rivals’ net margins, return on equity and return on assets.
+This table compares Lucira Health and its competitors’ net margins, return on equity and return on assets.

 |Net Margins